rust-lang/book/src/ch17-04-streams.md

 </Listing>

 That gets us *almost* to where we need to be.
 Everything type checks.
 If you run this, though, there will be two problems.
 First, it will never stop!
-You will need to stop it with <span class="keystroke">ctrl-c</span>.
+You’ll need to stop it with <span class="keystroke">ctrl-c</span>.
 Second, the messages from the English alphabet will be buried in the midst of all the interval counter messages: